mostafa-ehab22/CS50-Python/README.md

 ## ⚠️ Disclaimer
 - Code is provided solely for educational purposes and should not be used or submitted as your own work.
-- Using this code to cheat violates academic integrity policies and undermines the learning process.
+- Using this code to cheat violates [Academic Honesty](https://cs50.harvard.edu/python/2022/honesty/) of the course and undermines the learning process.
 It is essential to engage with the material honestly to truly learn and develop your programming skills.